 With the transition of leadership a new name, Celebrate Nashville Cultural Festival, was adopted to reflect the renewed focus of honoring the diversity of cultures that comprise the City of Nashville.

-The focus and mission of the festival remains the same, encompassing over 50 cultures that live in Nashville through dance, music, visual arts, a children’s area, a Teens United Area, an educational Global Village, and exotic food samplings.
-The event provides an experiential opportunity for Nashvillians to meet their neighbor and share traditions.
+Today the focus and mission of the festival remains the same, encompassing over 50 cultures that live in Nashville through dance, music, visual arts, a children’s area, a Teens United Area, an educational Global Village, and exotic foods.
+The event provides an experiential opportunity for Nashvillians to meet their neighbors and share their traditions.
 It encourages dialogue and promotes the cross-cultural awareness and understanding so necessary in our communities.

 The Celebrate Nashville Cultural Festival continues in existence to celebrate and embrace cultural diversity through respecting, understanding, and appreciating the cultures of the Greater Nashville population.

 - Always maintain the integrity of the mission and encourage learning about diverse cultures and traditions.

 - Include the local region’s artistic and cultural heritage by offering an opportunity to share gifts and talents specific to that heritage.